v2sCollections/Constellation/README.md

 - New Animated Main Menu Screens.
 - 20+ Splash Screens.
 - Change the FOV.
+- Removes the colour filters from the game, making the colours more uniformly neutral with deeper blacks.
+- Remove the vignette filter from your quick (favorites) menu.

+## Upscaled Textures

+- Eyes.
+- Blood.

 You can use my 4k add-on graphics pack [HERE](https://next.nexusmods.com/starfield/collections/7ou329?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) **(This is for high-end** systems only)